 - Household Blender - Traditional household blenders are convenient and affordable.
-Blending time varies by the blender wattage.
-I recommend taking breaks, so the motor does not burn out.
+Blending time varies by the blender's wattage.
+I recommend taking breaks so the motor does not burn out.
 Also, start at a lower speed and work up to a higher speed.
-This avoids the ingredients going directly to the sides of the blender.
+This prevents the ingredients from going directly to the sides of the blender.

 - High-Performance Blender - A Vitamix or a Ninja is an example of a high-performance blender.
 High-performance blenders can be expensive.
 However, if you make a lot of smoothies, they can be worth the investment.

 - Food Processor - Food processors will leave the smoothie a bit chunky.
 If you are in a pinch, this can be a good solution.
 Scrape down the sides as needed.

 You could eat or drink a smoothie.
 The answer depends on how thick the smoothie is and how it is served.
 Smoothies are usually served as a drink.
 However, smoothie bowls are also trendy.

 If you are interested in a smoothie and juicing diet, general nutrition advice is better given by your doctor.

 I recommend making a smoothie bowl.
 Start by making a thick smoothie and pouring it into a bowl.
 Top with a variety of fresh fruits and granola.
 A smoothie bowl makes for the perfect breakfast!

 Did you make this?
 Leave a comment below or take a picture and tag me on Facebook.